Central West Virginia Transit Authority

-The Central West Virginia Transportation Authority, known by the moniker of Centra Bus, is a public transportation service located in Harrison County, West Virginia.
+The Central West Virginia Transit Authority, known by the moniker of Centra Bus, is a public transportation service located in Harrison County, West Virginia.
 It provides rural and inter-city bus and paratransit service to select communities within the county.

+The agency was funded by the Transportation, Remuneration, Incentive Program between 1979 and 1980.

+In 2020, the Department of Transportation Division of Transit purchased new vehicles for the system.